The most common problems for neighbours concerning swimming pools are safety, noise, overflow and leakage of water.

 Generally, the property owner is responsible for repairs to the water and sewerage pipes on their property and the water supply and drainage utilities, such as Sydney Water, are responsible for repairs to the water and sewerage mains.
-Work on plumbing and sewerage pipes that are connected to the mains must comply with the NSW Code of Plumbing and Drainage.
+Work on plumbing and sewerage pipes that are connected to the mains must comply with the Plumbing Code of Australia.
 The person doing the work must certify that it complies with the Code and the relevant utility may inspect the work to ensure that it complies.

 Blocked or broken drains and sewers can cause vexing problems for neighbours where the pipes are shared, as it can be costly and difficult to prove who has caused the problem.
 Talking directly with your neighbours and enlisting their co-operation when there is a problem may help with preventing a recurrence.